 - Going to extremes: travel, work, emotional manipulation, substances.
 Whatever it takes to get you out of here.
 Here being your headspace.

 My solution for this is that you have to find a bottom to the situation.
-Not a Kardasian-esqe ass, but an end point where you realize how unsustainable that lifestyle is.
-Fast life is fun in the moments it lasts but in the stillness it is straight up terrifying.
+Not a Kardashian-esqe ass, but an endpoint where you realize how unsustainable that lifestyle is.
+Fast life is fun in the moments it lasts but in the stillness, it is straight-up terrifying.
 To get to the root of what’s going on for you, you need some you time.
 Time without constant momentum, friends, places, parties, dates.
-In this you can hear yourself clearly again.
+In this, you can hear yourself clearly again.

-When I stopped I heard that myself was a lot more introverted, anxious and sensitive than the super hero-esqe image I had projected into the world.
+When I stopped I heard that I was a lot more introverted, anxious and sensitive than the superhero-esqe image I had projected into the world.
 I needed cuddles, security and quite a lot of hummus.
 I did not need a date.
 That was the last thing that would have been any good for me.

 If you hear yourself in this blog I would just ask you to consider calling off the search: the search for some stimulation (human or otherwise) that takes you away from you.
 It is okay to feel lonely, shy, or inadequate.
 It is okay to let those feelings in, to take stock and to pause rather than cultivating a bulletproof Instagram image of who you’d like to be.
 Stay still, tune in and make a plan based on yourself not on a flurry of needing the next hit of excitement.